osposweb/osposweb.github.io/USERDOC-getting-started-installations.md

 9. Login with default username/password admin/pointofsale
 10. DNS name for this server can be easily configured in the DigitalOcean control panel

+**IMPORTANT** first login will have a delay due "send statics" are activated this only happened at the first login.

 More info [on maintaining a docker](https://github.com/opensourcepos/opensourcepos/wiki/Docker-cloud-maintenance) install can be found on the wiki

 # More advance and customized installations